AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ExternalInterfaceType/Master.md

 ExternalInterfaceType.Master Property
 =====================================
-AutomationML 2.1 APIGets and sets the Master.
+Gets and sets the Master.
 A Master is only defined, if this instance is a [IsMirror][1].
 Setting a master will transform this instance into a mirror.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)